Before We Slip Beneath the Sea

 Marty’s insistence that Kip must apologise is countered with the accusation he never loved Kip’s mother.
 Soon after, I eavesdrop on Marty and Clive’s shared experience of being hit by their fathers.
 Given Marty’s determination to do better by his son, Kip’s resorting to violence is deeply upsetting.

 Meanwhile Clive and Maggie’s relationship is heading for the proverbial rocks, given their conflicting desires for how to spend the next phase of their lives.
-Maggie’s mother was an activist, her father was an inveterate writer of letters to the paper, and a formative experience where a male teacher made her allow a boy to win a Spelling Bee have conspired to drive her into local politics.
+Maggie’s mother was an activist, her father was an inveterate writer of letters to the paper, and a formative experience where a male teacher made her allow a boy to win a Spelling Bee have conspired to drive Maggie into local politics.

 What began as a low-key gathering that seemed to lack focus and leadership has almost imperceptibly become a high-stakes drama – exemplified by banners and slogans going up on the walls to offset the party lights (Production Design – Lucas Neal with Assistant Director Abby Lyons participating in the hall’s transformation).

 Inevitably a vote is taken: Remain; Leave now; Stay three more days.
 Does anyone scrutinise Maggie’s counting of the voting slips?
-As she does so, a sound montage of radio news clips indicate the occupation has lasted for three weeks… six weeks … So much for our vote to leave.
+As she does so, a sound montage of radio news clips indicates the occupation has lasted for three weeks… six weeks … So much for our vote to leave.

 This change in theatrical convention allows for an epilogue whereby characters reveal what happens over the years and decades to come – culminating in Kip taking his grandson in a rowboat to visit this very hall, now in ankle-deep water: the only part of Eglantyne Island still visible above the sea.

 ‘Immersive Theatre’ has come and gone in various form over the years (I called it ‘theatre-in-the-mix’ back in the late ’60s, as opposed to Theatre-in-the Round) but over its 100 minutes, Red Scare’s Before We Slip Beneath the Sea has proven to be an absorbing and salutary experience.
-It on again tonight and next Saturday and Sunday – and highly recommended.
+It’s on again tonight and next Saturday and Sunday – and highly recommended.

 Comments